saylesss88/nix-book/src/nix/gpg-agent.md

 ### Remove and Store your Primary Key offline

 > ❗ NOTE: After you remove your primary key, you will no longer be able to
-> derive subkeys from it unless you re-import it.
+> derive subkeys from it or sign keys unless you re-import it.

 Since we added our Subkeys keygrip to our `gpg-agent.nix` and :